eddycharly/terraform-provider-kops/docs/resources/instance_group.md

 - `root_volume_iops` - (Optional) - Int - RootVolumeIops is the provisioned IOPS when the volume type is io1, io2 or gp3 (AWS only).
 - `root_volume_throughput` - (Optional) - Int - RootVolumeThroughput is the volume throughput in MBps when the volume type is gp3 (AWS only).
 - `root_volume_optimization` - (Optional) - Bool - RootVolumeOptimization enables EBS optimization for an instance.
-- `root_volume_delete_on_termination` - (Optional) - Bool - RootVolumeDeleteOnTermination configures root volume retention policy upon instance termination.<br />The root volume is deleted by default.
-Cluster deletion does not remove retained root volumes.<br />NOTE: This setting applies only to the Launch Configuration and does not affect Launch Templates.
+- `root_volume_delete_on_termination` - (Optional) - Bool - RootVolumeDeleteOnTermination is deprecated as of kOps 1.21 and has no effect.
 - `root_volume_encryption` - (Optional) - Bool - RootVolumeEncryption enables EBS root volume encryption for an instance.
 - `root_volume_encryption_key` - (Optional) - String - RootVolumeEncryptionKey provides the key identifier for root volume encryption.
 - `volumes` - (Optional) - List([volume_spec](#volume_spec)) - Volumes is a collection of additional volumes to create for instances within this instance group.